"A person must build ladders to climb to the heavens.”

 Music, Nature, and Embodied Wisdom

 Each year brings us rituals of celebration and remembrance directly tied to the cycles of the days and the seasons, and harkens back to the revelation our ancestors received journeying through the wilderness.
 Through outdoor education and rituals that center song and embodiment, Ma’alot offers a new, vibrant way of experiencing Judaism that stretches far beyond the walls of any institution.
-In order to ascend, we must first develop a firm grounding in where we came from and who we are, and that begins with the connection of adam, the first earthling, and adamah, the earth.
+In order to ascend, we must first develop a firm grounding in where we came from and who we are, and that begins with the connection of adam, the first earthling, to adamah, the earth.

 Rabbi Ariel is a mother, musician, and spiritual educator.
 Originally from Philadelphia, Ariel studied religion and music as an undergraduate at Emory University and was ordained at Ziegler School of Rabbinic Studies, where she focused on Hasidic commentaries and feminist interpretations of Jewish history and ritual.
 After ordination, Ariel studied Jewish music as a Rising Song Resident and in Philadelphia.
 She founded Ma’alot in 2021 and has been serving in the roles of spiritual leader and executive director since then.